maxfideles/ebac-backend-java-specialist-max/mod23/README.md

 ## JUnit

-**JUnit** is a frameworks that helps the development and execution of unit tests in Java.
+**JUnit** is a framework that helps the development and execution of unit tests in Java.